open-telemetry/opentelemetry-specification/specification/data-semantic-conventions.md

 For an HTTP client span, `SpanKind` MUST be `Client`.

-`http.url` is required and represents the HTTP URL used to make this request.
+If set, `http.url` must be the originally requested URL, before any HTTP-redirects that may happen when executing the request.

-This must be the originally requested URL, before any HTTP-redirects that may happen when executing the request.
+For an HTTP client, one

 For status, the following special cases have canonical error codes assigned: